-PRP confers multiple beneficial effects at the basic science level in models of muscle injury where compared to placebo through changes at the cellular level including gene expression, growth factor and cytokine concentrations, increased angiogenesis, and cellular differentiation and proliferation.
-PRP also mediates increased muscle regeneration at the gross level and superior histologic quality when compared to placebo in few studies.
+PRP confers multiple beneficial effects at the basic science level in models of muscle injury compared to placebo through changes at the cellular level, which include gene expression, growth factor and cytokine concentrations, increased angiogenesis, and cellular differentiation and proliferation.
+PRP also mediates increased muscle regeneration at the gross level, and superior histologic quality when compared to placebo in a few studies.
 There was significant variability in both PRP preparation and reporting among the included studies.

 Research perspectives

 This study highlights the importance of understanding processes at the basic science level in order to provide better insight into clinical practice.
-Future research is needed to determine the optimal cytology, dosing, timing, and delivery method of PRP for in muscle injuries.
+Future research is needed to determine the optimal cytology, dosing, timing, and delivery method of PRP for muscle injuries.
 Higher level randomized studies will need to be performed in order to determine these factors.
-Furthermore, it will be essential for future studies to use standardized protocols such that outcomes and practices with PRP become reproducible.
+Furthermore, it will be essential for future studies to use standardized protocols, such that outcomes and practices with PRP become reproducible.

 References